September 8, 1925

 He made his big screen debut in comedy film Penny Points to Paradise (1951) in role as The Major / Arnold Fringe.

-Peter's breakthrough performance came as Harry Robinson in black comedy crime movie The Ladykillers (1955) opposite Alec Guinness.
+Peter's breakthrough performance came as Harry Robinson in black comedy crime movie The Ladykillers (1955).

-He played three roles in political satire black comedy film Dr. Strangelove (1964), for which he was nominated for the Academy Award for Best Actor and he won a BAFTA Award for Best British Actor:
+He played three roles in political satire black comedy film Dr. Strangelove (1964), for which he was nominated for the Academy Award for Best Actor and the BAFTA Award for Best British Actor:

 Group Captain Lionel Mandrake, a British RAF exchange officer